 - Bake for 50-60 minutes, or until toothpick inserted in center comes out clean.
 Mine have consistently been done at 55 to 60 minutes.

-- Cool 15 to 30 minutes or longer — I think I let mine sit for 45 minutes before turning it out onto a cooling rack.
-Before turning it out, you might want to run a paring knife around the center circle to loosen it a bit.
+- Cool 15 to 30 minutes or longer — I let mine sit for 45 minutes before turning it out onto a cooling rack.
+Before turning it out, run a paring knife around the center circle to loosen it a bit.
 See notes above if you wish to freeze the cake for a future date.

 - Category: Dessert/Cake